 What can you do? - Every day aim to walk for at least 30 minutes. - Don’t sit for long periods of time during the day.
 Get up and stretch or move around at least once every hour.
 Even if it is to get a glass of water. - Include 20 minutes of strength training at least 3 times a week in an aim to maintain or build muscle.
 Muscle mass has the biggest influence on energy consumption.
 In other words, the more muscle you have, the faster your metabolism will be.

-4. Incongruence A part of you wants to eat better and/or exercise more so you can slim down but there is also a part of you that isn’t completely sold on the idea.
+4. Incongruent A part of you wants to eat better and/or exercise more so you can slim down but there is also a part of you that isn’t completely sold on the idea.
 Perhaps you’ve slimmed down in the past using some gruelling diet or exercise regime which was really hard work and the thought of having to do that again is terrifying.
 Perhaps you’re a very sociable person and don’t want to miss out on ‘having fun’ with your friends.
 To achieve any goal you need to be 100% certain you want it.
 If you have mixed emotions you won’t tap into your full potential or ability to achieve that goal.

 What can you do?
 Listen for excuses you use.
 What do you tell yourself about your ability to slim down?
 Common ones I hear are: ‘I’m too busy to exercise or cook,’ or ‘I’ve tried everything and nothing works.’
 There could even be some truth behind these excuses.
 But if you want anything strongly enough, you’ll find a way.
 If you don’t you’ll find an excuse to stay stuck in your comfort zone.
-Write a list of all the reasons why you can’t slim down, then go through and see how much truth there is to each one.
+Write a list of all the reasons why you can’t slim down, then go through and with compassion, see how much truth there is to each one.

 5. You Don’t Believe You Can Do It As Henry Ford once famously said - “Whether you think you can, or you think you can’t–you’re right.”
 Beliefs are possibly the biggest driver behind why you do what you do.
 What you say, either to yourself or out loud has a powerful impact over your ability to take action.
 If you continually tell yourself “I can’t lose weight”, you will act in accordance with this belief.
 It will shut down your drive and motivation to take action.
 Your beliefs shape your potential to change.
 Your beliefs determine your thoughts.
-Your thoughts determine the actions you take which in turn determines the results.
+Your thoughts determine the actions you take which in turn determines your results.
 Choose your words carefully and believe you CAN change.